 Pierre Henry: Apocalypse de Jean

 Like some rock fans in the late 1960s I was introduced to the electroacoustic maître Pierre Henry (1927–2017) via his clumsy collaboration with the British band Spooky Tooth on the 1969 album Ceremony.
 Billed as “An Electronic Mass,” the work was to the ear an odd choice by a group that had gained acclaim with its prior hard rock album, Spooky Two.
 Why, with this third release, try to rival the Electric Prunes’ Mass in F Minor from the year before?
-Ceremony is a disaster of a lackluster rock track seemingly conveyed via pneumatic tube across the Channel to Henry’s musique concrète laboratory—“his bog, it sounds like,” said the band’s co-vocalist Mike Harrison.1 Yet the lurid gatefold sleeve containing the LP’s six tracks was for me the opening to a new world of electroacoustic music.
-For years every time I’d listen to “Jubilation” I’d look for the dogs surely barking outside my window.
+Ceremony is a disaster of a lackluster rock track seemingly conveyed via pneumatic tube across the Channel to Henry’s musique concrète laboratory—“his bog, it sounds like,” said the band’s co-vocalist Mike Harrison.1 Yet the lurid gatefold sleeve containing the LP’s six tracks was for me the opening to that New World of electroacoustic music.
+For years every time I’d listen to “Jubilation” (the Credo of this missa) I’d look for the dogs surely barking outside my window.

 Moms and dads, beware what you foster by handing your kids the Good Book.
 At that time my best friend and I had discovered the subversive Sermon on the Mount (Matt.
 5–7).
-Ceremony, conventional as it is on the one hand (liturgical, albeit in the rock idiom), was the soundtrack to our recognition of the Gospels’ radicalness (absent that liturgical lens).
+Ceremony, conventional as it is on the one hand (liturgical, albeit in the rock idiom), was the soundtrack to our recognition of the Gospels’ radicalness (absent that liturgical lens; I was a Congregationalist, he was a Baptist).
 Heaven forbid that we would take “Blessed are the peacemakers” to heart.
 (We did so, and organized against the War in high school, Class of ’73.)

 If several pieces by Olivier Messiaen and a very few other composers concerned themselves with fragments—and only fragments—of the Book of Saint John, no one seriously set out to “read” the whole with the ambition of giving it the style, eloquence, dimensions and developments appropriate to it.